BuildWeek-better-professor-1/back-end/README.md

 #### 500 (Internal Error)
 > If there was a server error retrieving the data, a response with status code 500 will be returned.

-## Creating A New Project
+## Creating A New Reminder

 HTTP Request: POST

-URL: /api/students/:id/projects
+URL: /api/projects/:id/reminder

 ### Headers